OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 ##### Double Framing

-Some frame busting techniques try to break frame by assigning a value to the “parent.location” attribute in the “counter-action” statement.
+Some frame busting techniques try to break frame by assigning a value to the `parent.location` attribute in the "counter-action" statement.

 Such actions are, for example:

-- self.parent.location = document.location
+- `self.parent.location` = `document.location`
-- parent.location.href = self.location
+- `parent.location.href` = `self.location`
-- parent.location = self.location
+- `parent.location` = `self.location`

 This method works well until the target page is framed by a single page.
-However, if the attacker encloses the target web page in one frame which is nested in another one (a double frame), then trying to access to “parent.location” becomes a security violation in all popular browsers, due to the descendant frame navigation policy.
+However, if the attacker encloses the target web page in one frame which is nested in another one (a double frame), then trying to access to `parent.location` becomes a security violation in all popular browsers, due to the descendant frame navigation policy.
 This security violation disables the counter-action navigation.

-Target site frame busting code (target site):
+Target site frame busting code (`example.org`):

 ```javascript
 if(top.location!=self.locaton) {